slash-eureka/carrier-logins/README.md

 ### Overview

 Workflows are modular, pure functions that handle carrier-specific navigation logic.
+They are **automatically discovered at runtime** - just create a workflow file with the correct naming convention and it works!
+No manual registration or type updates needed.

-They follow a consistent pattern and integrate with the existing infrastructure for PDF processing, Cloudinary uploads, and Admin API callbacks.
+The system integrates automatically with existing infrastructure for PDF processing, Cloudinary uploads, and Admin API callbacks.

 ### Prerequisites